Totodore/docker-ci/Readme.md

     restart: always
     labels:
       - "docker-ci.enabled=true"
-      - "docker-ci.repo-url=ghcr.io/totodore/automate:latest"
       - "docker-ci.name=automate" #This argument is optional by default it is the name of the container (container_name)
       # The following is only if you use auth to get private package
       - "docker-ci.password=MyPasswordOrToken" #Registry Password or token
       - "docker-ci.username=MyRegistryUsername"
       - "docker-ci.auth-server=MyRegistryURL" #Ex for Github Registry : https://ghcr.io or https://docker.pkg.github.com

-      - "docker-ci.email=prevottheodore@gmail.com" #Notify this email when errors occured when redeploying this container
-      - "docker-ci.email.notify=true" #Notify the above email when this container is redeployed
 ```

 ### docker-publish in the github repo :